hubt/kubernetes-faq/README.md

 How can I get the host IP address from inside a pod?

-You can call the kubernetes api with the appropriate credentials, find the correct api object and extract the hostIP from the output with this convoluted shell command that derives the namespace from the /etc/resolv.conf and gets the pod name from `hostname`:
+You can call the kubernetes API with the appropriate credentials, find the correct API object and extract the hostIP from the output with this convoluted shell command that derives the namespace from the /etc/resolv.conf and gets the pod name from `hostname`:
 ```
 curl -sSk  -H "Authorization: Bearer $(cat /var/run/secrets/kubernetes.io/serviceaccount/token)" https://$KUBERNETES_SERVICE_HOST:$KUBERNETES_PORT_443_TCP_PORT/api/v1/namespaces/$(grep svc.cluster.local /etc/resolv.conf | sed -e 's/search //' -e 's/.svc.cluster.local.*//')/pods/$(hostname) | grep hostIP | grep -oE '[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}'
 ```
 The above solution is a "works for me and will probably work for some other people, but could easily fail for a variety of reasons"

-In AWS specifically, I find it easier to use the AWS metadata api and just `curl 169.254.169.254/1.0/meta-data/local-ipv4`
+In AWS specifically, I find it easier to use the AWS metadata API and just `curl 169.254.169.254/1.0/meta-data/local-ipv4`

 How do I access the kubenernetes API from within a pod?

 See the above answer on "getting the host IP address from inside a pod" for an example of using the API inside a pod

-How do I build a High Availability(HA) cluster?

-The only stateful part of a kubernetes cluster is the etcd.
-The master server runs the controller manager, scheduler, and the api server and can be run as replicas.
-The controller manager and scheduler in the master servers use a leader election system , so only one process is really controlling the cluster at any time.
-So an HA cluster generally consists of an etcd cluster of at least 3 nodes and multiple master nodes. http://kubernetes.io/docs/admin/high-availability/#master-elected-components

 Can pods mount NFS volumes?